2024 United States House of Representatives elections in Indiana: District 3

-The 3rd District encompasses Northeast Indiana, which is anchored by the Fort Wayne metropolitan area, also includes the cities of Huntington, Auburn, Angola, Bluffton, Decatur, and Kendallville.
-The current incumbent, Republican Jim Banks, who was re-elected with 65.3% of the vote in 2022, ran for the open U.S. Senate in 2024 currently held by Senator Mike Braun.
+The 3rd District encompasses Northeast Indiana, which is anchored by the Fort Wayne metropolitan area, and also includes the cities of Huntington, Auburn, Angola, Bluffton, Decatur, and Kendallville.
+The incumbent Republican Jim Banks, who was re-elected with 65.3% of the vote in 2022, ran for the open U.S. Senate seat in 2024, previously held by Senator Mike Braun.
 Because of this, the 3rd District was an open seat in this election.